Air Quality

 Radon is a radioactive gas found naturally in the environment.
 It is produced by the decay of uranium found in soil, rock and groundwater.
 The gas is invisible, odourless and tasteless; however, it can cause serious health problems.
 Typically, health issues, such as lung cancer, develop from long exposure in a confined and poorly ventilated space.

 You can test your home for radon by hiring a certified radon measurement professional.
 Visit the National Radon Proficiency Program for a list of certified radon testing companies.
 You can also test radon levels yourself using a radon test kit.
-Purchase a radon test kit from your local hardware store.
+Visit Take Action on Radon for more information on radon and where you can buy a test kit for your home.

 If you are concerned about the air quality at work, contact your regional Ministry of Labour office